 LAKE TANGANYIKA CICHLIDS

 In between the giant emperor and minute shellfish are species that build elaborate sand castles to mark their territory, others live in the gloomy depths of the lake and are rarely seen alive; and still more live entirely on the scales of other fish they manage to feed off.
 Some cichlids take care of their young by guarding a patch of rock or sand, while the famous mouth brooders keep their young safely in their mouth cavities at the first sign of danger, the fry instinctively approaching their parent’s mouth at any approach.
-There are even cichlid species that mimic the colour and behavior of other species in order to get close to parents with young and then predate on those young fish.
-All are uniquely adapted to the harsh habitat that Tanganyika presents and utilise every available ecological niche in the lake.
+There are even cichlid species that mimic the colour and behaviour of other species in order to get close to parents with young and then predate on those young fish.
+All are uniquely adapted to the harsh habitat that Tanganyika presents and use every available ecological niche in the lake.